 Knowing where places are in the world remains a key element of geographical study.
 Children’s locational knowledge expands in scale from local to global as they progress through the school.
 Children build on their Ordnance Survey map work and orienteering skills too.

 Pupils are exposed to a wide variety of teaching styles and resources, IT, projects, and cross-curricular interaction with other subjects.
 All year groups take advantage of the environment around St Andrew’s Prep.
-Children are provided with the opportunity for outdoor study and practical experiences including trips to the coast, working farms and the Seven Sisters Country Park.
+Children are provided with the opportunity for outdoor study and practical experiences including trips to the coast and the Seven Sisters Country Park.

 Within the Prep School Geography is taught as an independent subject from Year 3, and all lessons (except Year 4) are with subject specialists.